project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 ## 7.2 - Angular momentum $J$

 Creating a description of delocalised excitations is not quite as simple as $| n, n_+ \rangle$.
-For example, the following delocalised states contain the same number of delocalised excitations but they're different:
+For example, the following delocalised states $\Psi_1$ and $\Psi_2$ contain the same number of delocalised excitations but they're different:

 $\Psi_1 \sim | 0, +, - \rangle + | 0, -, + \rangle $